DSpace-Labs/DSpace-Docker-Images/docker-compose-files/dspace-compose/ComposeFiles.md

 _Note: only one compose file should be running at a given time.
 Because each version of DSpace reuses the same ports and container names, you must run `docker-compose -p dX down` to stop one instance before starting another.
 Each instance will persist data in a separate volume._

+The `docker-compose ... pull` command will ensure that you have the latest version of each Docker image.

+The `docker-compose ... up -d` command will start your containers.

 ```
+docker-compose -p d7 -f docker-compose.yml -f d7.override.yml pull
 docker-compose -p d7 -f docker-compose.yml -f d7.override.yml up -d

+docker-compose -p d6 -f docker-compose.yml -f d6.override.yml pull
 docker-compose -p d6 -f docker-compose.yml -f d6.override.yml up -d

+docker-compose -p d5 -f docker-compose.yml -f d5.override.yml pull
 docker-compose -p d5 -f docker-compose.yml -f d5.override.yml up -d

+docker-compose -p d4 -f docker-compose.yml -f d4.override.yml pull
 docker-compose -p d4 -f docker-compose.yml -f d4.override.yml up -d
 ```

+The following command can be used to view the output from a container.
+You can specify the container to track.

+`docker logs -f dspace`

 ---